Semyonovsky Life Guards Regiment: World War I and disbandment

 During World War I, the regiment was dispatched to the Southwestern Front as part of the 1st Guards Infantry Division.
 The reserve battalion, which remained in Petrograd, took part in the February Revolution in 1917.

 In March 1918, the Semyonovsky regiment returned from the front to Petrograd and was disbanded the same month.
 The 3rd Petrograd City Guard Regiment was created in its place.
 Many men enlisted in the regiment to avoid service in the Red Army itself.
 However, when Petrograd later was threatened by White Russian forces, many units from Petrograd were sent to the front, including the 3rd Regiment.
 In late May 1919, a large portion of the regiment (more than 600 men) switched sides to join the White movement; all communists who were present at the time were shot.

 In 1925, 21 former officers of the regiment were arrested.
-Eleven of these men were shot; some others were sent to Gulag (punishment) camps.
+Eleven of these men were shot; some others were sent to Gulag camps.